AklimaRimi/interactive_cares-p1/readme.md

   I found the dataset is not well balanced.
 Which could be a reason for the biased model.
 So I used the `RandomOverSampler` method for balancing the dataset.
 So each  `Category` has 118 resumes and there are 24 `Categories`.
 After imputer, the dataset size is increased to `2832`.

 ## Model Selection
   As the dataset is small though I imputed some data into the dataset.
 So I chose `DecissionTree`, `RandomForest`, and `SupportVectorMachine` models for training.
-If the dataset had enough data or more than 10k I would use other `Gradient-based` models or `Deep Learning` model.
+If the dataset had enough data or more than 10k I would use other `Gradient-based` models or `Deep Learning` models.

   | Model Name | Accuracy |
   |--------|-------|